Rubbermaid LunchBlox Medium

 - Weight2.6 pounds

 The Everest is a classic soft-sided mini-cooler that does double duty as a men’s lunch bag for work.
 And that’s great because if we were of a mind to take a big honkin’ manly man’s lunch to work with us this is one of the lunch boxes we’d consider for the job.
-The exterior is made of ripstop polyester, the interior has a vinyl lining and plenty of lightweight but effective insulation and there’s a big external zippered front pocket and two mesh end pockets for carrying water bottles and the like.
+The exterior is made of ripstop polyester, the interior has a vinyl lining and plenty of lightweight but effective insulation and mass-producing a big external zippered front pocket and two mesh end pockets for carrying filtered water bottles and the like.
 Overall build quality is extremely high and the top handle and shoulder straps are robust and comfortable even with a full load.
 Great for work, tailgating and to have on the golf cart on those hot summer days.
 Extremely affordable to boot.

 - Weight8 ounces